 Putting outside-in and inside-out views together paints a powerful, holistic picture of the customer.
 Both are important and valuable.
 From this integrated view, companies will do better at retaining customers, expanding revenue and account presence and having customers serve as new business advocates.

 The combination of inside and outside—or CX and CS—will become a new determinant of market leaders and major factor of business success and longevity.

-Shreesha is the CEO and co-founder of Strikedeck, a leader in Customer Success Automation.
-Shreesha is an entrepreneurial executive with a track record of launching and growing products in competitive markets with General Management experience in product development, Growth Hacking, and go-...
+Shreesha is SVP & GM at Medallia-Strikedeck, a leading Customer Success Automation company.
+Shreesha is an entrepreneurial executive with a track record of launching and growing products in competitive markets with General Management experience in product development, Growth Hacking,...